 It doesn’t matter if you go running every morning, or you’re a regular at the gym.
 If you spend most of the rest of the day sitting — in your car, your office chair, on your sofa at home — you are putting yourself at increased risk of obesity, diabetes, heart disease, a variety of cancers and an early death.
 In other words, irrespective of whether you exercise vigorously, sitting for long periods is bad for you.

-Okay, now that we've established that, how do you sit less?
+Okay, now that we’ve established that sitting for extended periods of time is very, very bad for you, how do you sit less?
 Ideally, TPTB would get all of you standing desks.
-That's unlikely but as we've pointed out, PwC has installed walking workstations
+That’s unlikely, though PwC did install some walking workstations

-in some of its offices.
-Yes, we mock (that's what we do here) but it is a good sign that the word is out that spending 14 hours on your ass is NOT a good for you.
+in some of its offices ten years ago.
+We mocked said walking workstations as too metaphoric a reminder that the Big 4 grind is a hopeless hamster wheel (that’s what we do here) but it is a good sign that the word is out that spending 14 hours on your ass is NOT a good for you.
 One other idea that is mentioned over at Lifehacker is to use a small water glass

 .
 This will force you to get off your Herman Miller more times per day and it will keep you hydrated (also kinda important for good health).